mvolkmann/blog/src/webassembly.md

 ## Text Format

 WASM has a binary format and a text (intermediate form) format.
+Files in the binary format have the extension `.wasm`.
+Files in the text format have the extension `.wat`.
 The text format has two styles, linear and S-expressions.
-WASM in binary format is generated in `.wasm` files.
-WASM in text format is written in `.wat` files as opposed to writing in the another language such as Rust and compiling to WASM.
+The linear format places instructions on separate lines.
+The S-expression format uses parentheses, similar to LISP, representing a tree of nodes.
+The first value in each expression indicates the node type.
+The remaining values are attributes or child nodes.

 A `.wat` file can be compile to a `.wasm` file using the `wat2wasm` tool.
 A `.wasm` file can be de-compiled to a `.wat` file using the `wasm2wat` tool.
 Note that this outputs the linear style.
 Also see `.wast` files that are for writing tests.

-S-expressions in `.wat` files are similar to LISP and represent code as a tree of nodes.
-Each expression is enclosed in parentheses.
-The first value in each expression indicates the node type.
-The remaining values are attributes or child nodes.
+It is also possible write code in another language such as Rust and compile it to WASM.

 Every `.wat` file contains a single, top-level S-expression that defines a module.